Kitware/trame-iframe/js-lib/README.md

-# Trame iframe client library for plain JS
+# Trame iframe library for plain JS
 This library aims to simplify interaction between a trame application living inside an iframe and its iframe parent.
 This work is inspired by the [official trame-client js lib](https://github.com/Kitware/trame-client/tree/master/js-lib)